 A pinched nerve occurs when too much pressure is applied to a nerve by surrounding tissues, such as bones, cartilage, muscles or tendons.
-This pressure disrupts the nerve's function, causing pain, tingling, numbness or weakness.
+This pressure can cause pain, tingling, numbness or weakness.

-A pinched nerve can occur at a number of sites in your body.
-A herniated disk in your lower spine, for example, may put pressure on a nerve root, causing pain that radiates down the back of your leg.
+A pinched nerve can occur in many areas throughout the body.
+For example, a herniated disk in the lower spine may put pressure on a nerve root.
+This may cause pain that radiates down the back of your leg.
 Likewise, a pinched nerve in your wrist can lead to pain and numbness in your hand and fingers (carpal tunnel syndrome).

 With rest and other conservative treatments, most people recover from a pinched nerve within a few days or weeks.
 Sometimes, surgery is needed to relieve pain from a pinched nerve.

 - Numbness or decreased sensation in the area supplied by the nerve